score-json/inc_json/docs/trustable/tenets/TA-TESTS.rst

   - change-managed sources (see TA-UPDATES)
   - mirrored sources (see TA-SUPPLY_CHAIN)

 All of the above must ensure that test results are retroactively reproducible, which is easily achieved through automated end-to-end test execution alongside necessary environment setups.
-Note that with non-deterministic software, exact results may not be reproducible, but high-level takeaways and exact setup should still be possible.
+Note that with non-deterministic software, exact results may not be reproducible, but high-level takeaways and exact setup should still be possible. `here <https://codethinklabs.gitlab.io/trustable/trustable/doorstop/TA.html#ta-tests>`_

 Evidence